 This model from eufy includes improved suction power, as well as quiet operation and the brand’s signature slim design—the vacuum is less than 3 inches tall, so it can glide underneath low furniture.
 You can control this robotic vacuum via your smartphone, Amazon Alexa, or Google Home, and it comes with 13 feet of boundary strips that let you cordon off areas where you don’t want it to go.
 The RoboVac also has BoostIQ technology, which automatically increases suction when needed, and it can run for up to 100 minutes per charge.

-Reviewers love how quiet this robotic vacuum is, and many say it does a good job of picking up hair and dirt from both hardwood floors and carpets.
-However, it’s important to note that this model doesn’t have “floor mapping” technology like more high-tech robot vacuums, so it does clean in a random pattern.
+While this robotic vacuum does a good job of picking up hair and dirt from both hardwood floors and carpets, it’s important to note that this model doesn’t have “floor mapping” technology like more high-tech robot vacuums, so it cleans in a random pattern.

 The Coredy Robot Vacuum Cleaner is a hidden gem, thanks to its impressive cleaning abilities and low price.
 This vacuum can run for up to 110 minutes per charge, and it boasts an auto-adjusting cleaning head that increases suction when it moves from tile or hardwood floors onto carpets.
 It has a slim 2.7-inch profile that fits under furniture easily, and it even comes with a remote control that lets you select four cleaning modes and schedule a vacuuming time.
 Plus, it has a double filter system to more effectively capture dirt and dust as it cleans.

-According to reviewers, you’ll be blown away at how powerful the Coredy Robot Vacuum is, and several reviews mentioned it’s much quieter than other popular models.
+As powerful as the Coredy Robot Vacuum is, it’s surprisingly quiet.
 If you’re looking to get the most bang for your buck, you won’t be disappointed in this pick.

 The iRobot Roomba s9+ is the best of the best in the robotic vacuum market, but it doesn’t come cheap.
 We think this high-end model is worth the splurge thanks to its three-stage cleaning system, home-mapping abilities, and automatic emptying.